 It’s important to note, however, that any payments out of a 529 plan on your grandchild’s behalf will be considered income and will affect the amount of aid they receive, but there are a few ways around this.
 One option is to roll over some of the money in your account (after the FAFSA is submitted) to one owned by the child’s parents, since payments out of that account won’t affect financial aid; however, keep an eye out for state policies that might claw back some of the tax breaks granted to your 529 plan.

 Another, simpler option is to wait a few years before paying out funds.
 The FAFSA only looks at assets starting two years prior, so distributing funds after January 1st of your grandchild’s second year in college won’t affect their aid, as long as they graduate on a four-year timetable.
 Alternatively, you could wait until after your grandchild graduates and put the money toward any debt your grandchild may have, since 529 plans can be used to pay off up to $10,000 in student loans.

 At a time when student debt continues to climb ever higher, saving for your grandchild's college is a great way to ensure that your loved one doesn’t wind up burdened with heavy financial obligations just as they launch their career.
-To make the process of opening a 529 plan for your grandchild quick and simple, the team at Sootchy offers a streamlined setup and contribution process through an easy-to-use smartphone app.
+To make the process of opening a college savings account for your grandchild quick and simple, the team at Sootchy offers a streamlined setup and contribution process through an easy-to-use smartphone app.
 Learn more by visiting Sootchy.com or downloading our app today.